ZetaOmicron/ZetaOmicron.github.io/readme.md

 # Zeta Omicron Website

-This is a website for the Zeta Omicron application.
+This is a website for the Zeta Omicron organization.

+Zeta Omicron is a Computer Science "Honor" Society.